6 Stress Management Tips for Small Business Owners

 Anyone running a small business knows that it can be overwhelming at times.
-Truthfully, if could feel overwhelming most of the time.
+Truthfully, it could feel overwhelming most of the time.
 The reason that owning and running your own business is so stressful is that everything, or just about everything, tends falls on your shoulders.
 Luckily, there are business stress management tips that can help you.

 You are expected to wear a number of hats at once and there seems to always be an endless number of tasks and actions that await you day in and day out.